epfl-matmat/matmat.org/jobs.md

 #### Project goals
 <!-- Could go more into the numerical analysis side: E.g. balance uncertainty in lattice constant
-with discretisation or uncertainty in pseudopotential with discretisation --> The goal of this project is investigate the opportunities for uncertainty quantification in DFT simulations enabled by AD.
-Due to the rather unexplored nature of this topic, a variety of research questions could be tackled, depending on your interest and prior background.
+with discretisation or uncertainty in pseudopotential with discretisation --> The goal of this project is to investigate the opportunities with respect to uncertainty quantification in DFT enabled by AD.
+Due to the unexplored nature of this topic, a variety of research questions could be tackled, depending on your interest and prior background.
 Examples could be multi-fidelity or gradient-accelerated